kmesh-net/kmesh/docs/proposal/ipsec_authz_e2e_test.md

 2. The key rotation test ensures the reliability of the PSK update mechanism and validates service continuity during key changes.

-For the Offload Authorization feature, E2E test cases are designed for IP, Port, Header, namespace, and hosts authorization.
+For the Offload Authorization feature, E2E test cases are designed for IP, Port, Header, Namespace, and Hosts authorization.

-The test environment requires at least a 2-node Kubernetes cluster using httpbin and sleep or fortio as test applications.
+The test environment requires at least a 2-nodes Kubernetes cluster using httpbin and sleep or fortio as test applications.

 ### Design Details